Xinyuan-LilyGO/LilyGo-LoRa-Series/docs/en/t_beam_bpf/t_beam_bpf_hw.md

 | 🔗USB-C Input Voltage | 3.9V-6V                     |
 | ⚡Charge Current      | 0-1024mA (\(Programmable\)) |
 | 🔋Battery Voltage     | 3.7V                        |

+> \[!IMPORTANT]
+> This board has an integrated BMS.
+It won't work the first time connect a battery;  must connect it to a USB-C port for activation.
+> If disconnect and then reconnect the battery, Need to repeat the above steps for proper activation.
+>

 ### ⚡ PowerManage Channel